malfunkt/hyperfox/README.md

 consumed by the front-end application.

-Please note that Hyperfox's REST API is only protected by a randomly generated key that changes everytime Hyperfox starts, this might not be adecuate depending on your use case.
+Please note that Hyperfox's REST API is only protected by a randomly generated key that changes everytime Hyperfox starts, depending on your use case this might not be adecuate for you.

 #### Run Hyperfox UI on your mobile device